- Special offers

 The play was originally performed at the American Repertory Theater, before transferring to Broadway and later coming to the Edinburgh Festival.
 The play has already received great acclaim in both America and Scotland, including winning John Tiffany the Tony Award for Best Director.

-The multi award-winning American actress Cherry Jones (Stepping Out, Pride’s Crossing) is set to reprise her original as Amanda Wingfield following stints on both Broadway and in Edinburgh, while from the Edinburgh cast Michael Esper will play Tom (The Last Ship, Lazarus) and Kate O’Flynn (A Taste of Honey, Port) will play Laura.
-Broadway star, Brian J Smith (The Columnist, Three Changes), also returns as the Gentleman Caller.
+The multi award-winning American actress Cherry Jones (Stepping Out, Pride’s Crossing) has reprised her original role as Amanda Wingfield following stints on both Broadway and in Edinburgh, while from the Edinburgh cast Michael Esper plays Tom (The Last Ship, Lazarus) and Kate O’Flynn (A Taste of Honey, Port) plays Laura.
+Broadway star, Brian J Smith (The Columnist, Three Changes), also has returned as the Gentleman Caller.

-The Glass Menagerie is set to begin previews at the Duke of York’s Theatre in London’s West End on the 26th January 2017, as part of a thirteen week run which will continue until 29th April 2017.
+The Glass Menagerie began previews at the Duke of York’s Theatre in London’s West End on the 26th January 2017, as part of a thirteen week run which will continue until 29th April 2017.

 Who Should See It?Tennessee Williams truly is one of the greats of 20th century American drama and The Glass Menagerie is one of his most acclaimed masterpieces.
 For those who have seen and loved his other works such as A Streetcar Named Desire, this beautiful and poignant piece is certainly a must.